unChaz/sci-fi-5e/srd/equipment/magic_items.md

 While holding this shield, you have resistance to damage from ranged weapon attacks.

-**_Curse_**.
-This shield is cursed.
-Attuning to it curses you until you are targeted by the _remove curse_ spell or similar magic.
-Removing the shield fails to end the curse on you.
-Whenever a ranged weapon attack is made against a target within 10 feet of you, the curse causes you to become the target instead.
+**_Hack_**.
+This shield is hacked.
+Attuning to it hacks you until you are targeted by the _remove hack_ spell or similar magic.
+Removing the shield fails to end the hack on you.
+Whenever a ranged weapon attack is made against a target within 10 feet of you, the hack causes you to become the target instead.

 ### Slippers of Spider Climbing